librenms/librenms/doc/Extensions/Applications.md

 ## Wireguard

-The wireguard application polls the Wireguard service and scrapes all client statistics for all interfaces configured as Wireguard interfaces.
+The Wireguard application polls the Wireguard service and scrapes all client statistics for all interfaces configured as Wireguard interfaces.

 ### SNMP Extend